Skip to main content

 Reach(y) :- Reach(x), Arc(x, y).

-Here, Reach(x) and Arc(x, y) are positive atoms.
-The variable x acts as a join key — it must have the same value in both relations.
+Both Reach(x) and Arc(x, y) are positive atoms.
+The shared variable x is a join key — FlowLog only matches rows where x has the same value in both relations.

 Negative atoms

-// x joins Edge and Node; y joins Edge and Node
+// y joins Edge and Node — only matching pairs survive

 Match(x, label) :- Edge(x, y), Node(y, label).